Smart-Ace-Designs/Astro-Space/README.md

 # Astro Template: Space

-Astro **Space** is an opinionated Astro 5 starter template with built-in support for Tailwind CSS, Prettier, view transitions, and import aliases.
-It includes a blank default "index.astro" page - ideal for starting a brand new Astro project.
+Astro **Space** is an opinionated Astro 5 starter template with built-in support for Tailwind CSS, Prettier, view transitions, and import aliases and includes a blank default "index.astro" page.

 Using `create-astro@latest` provides everything you need to create a basic Astro application.
 However, it is missing a few useful items that I found myself manually adding to every Astro project I created.
 To address this problem, I created this template to automatically include these items.
 Additionally, a custom [PowerShell function](https://github.com/Smart-Ace-Designs/SmartAceDesigns.AstroLiftoff) (also available in a PowerShell module) was created to deploy this template and provide additional functionality that the template cannot.

+This provides a great starting point for a brand new Astro project with Tailwind.

 The template includes:
 - [Tailwind CSS v4.1](https://tailwindcss.com/)